 By the time students in Greenville County reach eighth grade, more than half are failing to meet the standards for math and English.
 OnTrack Greenville is a community of support for students, their families and our schools designed to create solutions — keeping students on track to graduate on time.

-In early 2020, we expanded our Greenville County Resource Line to provide 24/7 assistance to our neighbors in need.
-This emergency line connects callers with resources like housing, utility assistance, food, transportation and more.
+The 2-1-1 Resource Line provides 24/7 assistance to connect our most vulnerable neighbors with resources like housing, utility assistance, food, transportation and more.
 Just dial 2-1-1 or text "HELP" or "AYUDA" to 211-211 to get connected.

 For more than a decade, the Volunteer Income Tax Assistance (VITA) program, or VITA, has been one of United Way of Greenville County's most successful financial stability initiatives.
 Sponsored by the IRS, our VITA program provides free income tax preparation assistance to individuals and families with a household income of $60,000 a year or less.